Try our free ROI calculator. Discover your site's revenue potential.

 5 Scenarios When You Should Use Dynamic Rendering

-1. You’re trying to get a single-page application indexed in search engines
+1. You’re trying to get Single-Page Applications (SPA) indexed quickly

 Dynamic rendering is the best solution for single-page applications (SPAs) that care about showing in organic search results.